Roberto07772023/dev-guide-auth0/README.md

 ## Conclusion

 Customizing Auth0 forms enhances your app's branding and user experience.
-Start with the dashboard for simplicity and scale up to Liquid templates, Classic Login, or the Management API based on your needs.
+Start with the dashboard for simplicity and scale up to liquid templates based on your needs.
 Test thoroughly in a dev environment to avoid disruptions.
 Happy customizing!

 ## Credits